 Photo © Calvin Peter Photography

-Madison has a BMus(Hons) from the University of Auckland.
+Madison has a BMus(Hons) from the University of Auckland and a Postgraduate Diploma with Distinction from the University of Waikato Conservatorium of Music.
 She has been a finalist and winner of many singing competitions, including third place in the Lexus Song Quest 2016, where she was also awarded the Kiri Te Kanawa Foundation Prize for Most Promising Singer.
 Madison was a Dame Malvina Major Emerging Artist with New Zealand Opera for 2015/16, making her operatic debut in the company’s production of The Magic Flute as Papagena.
 In 2016 Madison received the Iosefa Enari Memorial Award from Creative New Zealand and was accepted into the inaugural Kiri Te Kanawa Foundation singer development programme.
 This year she played the title role in Days Bay Opera’s production of Theodora and made her theatrical debut in the role of Katarina Cavalieri for Auckland Theatre Company’s Amadeus.
 Madison will commence study at the Guildhall School of Music and Drama in London under Yvonne Kenny, as a scholarship winner in the prestigious Opera Studies Master’s programme.

 Whangarei soprano Sophie completed a Bachelor of Music with first class honours under Frances Wilson and Isabel Cunningham from the University of Otago.
 She has also attained ATCL with Distinction and attended the NZ Opera School and IFAC Handa NZ Singing School.
 Sophie is currently training with Frances Wilson at the Auckland Opera Studio.
 Sophie was a 2016 Lexus Song Quest semifinalist, runner up in 2016 Wellington Dame Malvina Major Foundation Aria Competition, third in the National Young Performer Awards 2016, runner up in 2015 Dunedin Dame Malvina Major Foundation Aria Competition, received a Dunedin Music Society Award for Excellence in Vocal Performance and Opera North Scholarship.
 Performances include soloist for the Auckland Youth Orchestra Baroque Concert Series, Carmen with the NZ Opera Auckland chorus and ‘Pamina’ in Opera Otago’s The Magic Flute.